WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/index.md

 ### Reading from the Receive Buffer

-When data from the peripheral is received, it's placed in an internal [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer).
+When data from the peripheral is received, it's placed in an internal [circular recieve buffer](https://en.wikipedia.org/wiki/Circular_buffer).
 The simplest way to read the data from that buffer is to call the [`Read(byte[] buffer, int offset, int count)` method](/docs/api/Meadow/Meadow.Hardware.ISerialPort.html#Meadow_Hardware_ISerialPort_Read_System_Byte___System_Int32_System_Int32_), passing in a buffer to read the bytes into, as well as the start index and the number of bytes to read.

 For example, the following code will read 7 bytes from the buffer: